Advocacy of Criminal Cases

 The semester-long case simulation includes interviews (police, client and witness), arraignments (local criminal and superior courts), a probable cause hearing, scheduling conferences, plea negotiations, a suppression hearing and argument, and a full-day jury trial.
 In addition, students draft accusatory instruments, discovery and suppression motions, memoranda of law, and requests to charge.
 Approximately half of the seminar sessions are devoted to focused skill exercises and drills as well as discussion designed to prepare the students for their roles in the semester-long case simulation.

 Approved for the Experiential Learning Requirement.
 Trial Advocacy may not be taken in the same semester as ACC.
 Enrollment is limited.
 Registration is binding.
-Application and Mandatory Information Session are required, and the application can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.
+Application and Mandatory Information Session are required, and the application can be found in Student Resources on the NYLS Portal.

 Recommended for the Following Professional Pathways: Criminal Defense; Criminal Prosecution; General Practice – Litigation/Dispute Resolution